20 Best Calf Exercises For Mass and Strength

 4. Hold this position for a second, flexing your calf muscles.

-5. Slowly lower your heals as far as possible towards the floor.
+5. Slowly lower your heels as far as possible towards the floor.
 Keep your knees slightly bent.

 6. Go as heavy as possible.
-With time, you can perform partial repetitions once you get tired on a set.
+With time, you can perform partial repetitions once you tire on a set.

 Tips